 The same attention to detail was given in designing our cruise itineraries which include not only all of the usual popular diving sites in Indonesia, renowned worldwide for its biodiversity, but other world-class destinations which have been overlooked so far by most recreational diving operators.

 The cruise programs include: Komodo, North and Central Sulawesi, Wakatobi and, for those looking for more unusual journeys, the New Frontiers of Raja Ampat, Maluku, Cenderawasih Bay, Alor and Flores.

-Moreover, the dates of Arenui’s cruises have been planned in such a way as to ensure the most favorable weather conditions and the best sightings of marine life according to the destination.
-We also offer unforgettable excursions to complete the ideal diving program and to make sure that you also have the chance to enjoy the amazing sights available on land.
-Our website is intended to give you an overview of our ship and a brief summary of some of the splendor to be found in Indonesia as well as a more in-depth look at each of the destinations that the Arenui explores.
-However, we also invite you to contact us should you have any queries or wish to receive additional information about any aspect of our cruises.
+Moreover, the dates of Arenui's cruises have been planned in such a way as to ensure the most favorable weather conditions and the best sightings of marine life according to the destination.
+They also offer unforgettable excursions to complete the ideal diving program and to make sure that you also have the chance to enjoy the amazing sights available on land.

 Prices are per person and in USD based on 2 persons sharing a cabin.